Employment Processes, Guidelines for the Appropriate Exercise of Freedom of Speech

 Case management procedure for complaints or disclosures against an employee

 5.7.
-The following describes the University’s usual practice in managing complaints and disclosures but does not in any way limit the University’s discretion to set out alternative an process on occasions where it is considered appropriate to address the particular circumstance of the case.
+The following describes the University’s usual practice in managing complaints and disclosures but does not in any way limit the University’s discretion to set out an alternative process on occasions where it is considered appropriate to address the particular circumstance of the case.
 Further, where the University elects not to follow all and every step described below, this does not in itself constitute a procedurally unfair process.

 5.8.
 On all occasions processes for managing complaints will be based on: